 Culture simultaneously challenges us to break free from comfort zones while also providing for their longevity.
 With the constant offering of pleasures anew, along with the comfort found in instant gratification, we live in a confusing and uncomfortable culture.

-Perhaps living too much in one or the other – comfort or discomfort – actually stifles real living.
-Maybe having the structure created by some level of safe, secure and familiar provides much-needed security.
-Then, that security allows for the regular experience of discomfort in a successful way.
+Perhaps living too much in one or the other — comfort or discomfort — actually stifles real living.
+Maybe having the structure created by some level of safe, secure, and familiar provides much-needed security.
+That security then allows for the regular experience of discomfort in successful ways.

-An organized, comfortable home gives my kids the security they need to go on adventures and meet new people.
-It gives them promise of a comfortable sanctuary for rest and recuperation waiting for them when they get at home.
+An organized, comfortable home gave my kids the security they need to go on adventures and meet new people.
+It gave them promise of a comfortable sanctuary for rest and recuperation waiting for them when they get at home.

 Knowing I can produce a lot of volume pretty quickly as a writer gives me the confidence to venture into the scary and challenging world of book writing.
-I find comfort knowing that the act of writing (specifically, quantity) comes easily.
+I find comfort knowing that the act of writing a lot comes easily.
 This inspires me to try new styles and genres that might not come naturally.